 Random Forest is one of the coolest and favorite algorithms in Machine Learning.
 A more comprehensive range of applications can be seen built using this algorithm, and hence considered to be one of the important topics to be asked in machine learning interviews,

-This tutorial taught us the basic understanding of the decision tree and its working.
-We also learned the working of Random Forest and its advantages over decision trees.
-Finally, we learned model building, evaluation, hyper-parameter tuning, and finding essential features using Sk-learn.
+In this blog, we developed an understanding of Random Forests and their working.
+We also learned the working of bagging and compared its relevance with the Random Forest algorithm.
+Finally, we learned model building, evaluation, hyper-parameter involved, and finding important features with the help of Scikit-learn.
 We hope you enjoyed the article.